-We are a small, well-established hobby breeder situated half way between Jacksonville and Gainesville, Florida that proudly produces the finest chocolate, yellow, and black Lab puppies available in Florida today.
+We are a small, well-established hobby breeder situated between Jacksonville and Gainesville, Florida, that proudly produces the finest chocolate, yellow, and black Labrador Retriever puppies available in Florida today.
 Our puppies are sold on a limited-registration basis to pet homes only, and we take pride in the fastidious, loving, and stimulating environment in which they are raised.
 We do not sell puppies through e-mail.
 We must review your application and speak to you on the phone before we accept a deposit for one of our outstanding puppies.

 RESERVE YOUR PUPPY NOW!

 We are currently accepting deposits for our planned upcoming chocolate, yellow, and black

 The pedigrees of all of our dams and sires contain champion English and/or working bloodlines, including Tabatha, Sandylands, Dickendall, Lawnwood, and Rocheby; however, out-crossing (creating new genetic combinations by bringing together genes from unrelated Labradors to eliminate undesirable traits caused by recessive genes) is the fundamental philosophy of our breeding program.
 We do not inbreed.
 Please read the following two recent articles on this subject by the Canine Institute of Biology:

 Our out-cross breeding practice is achieved as a result of our extensive sire/dam pedigree research to identify and minimize common ancestors in our breeding pairs.
 Our

 "4-generation rule" increases "hybrid vigor" and reduces the occurrence of common health issues caused by years of excessive inbreeding within prominent Labrador Retriever bloodlines.
 By applying this rule, Tru-Heart puppies are bred for sound temperaments, aesthetically-pleasing conformation, good bone, and physical/genetic health.